clojure-lsp/clojure-lsp/docs/installation.md

 Below are all available `clojure-lsp` installation methods, after installed, follow the documentation for your editor's language client.
 See [Clients](//clojure-lsp.github.io/clojure-lsp/clients).

-## Native binary (recommended)

-`clojure-lsp` builds using GraalVM a native executable for each OS: Linux, MacOS and Windows.

-### Manually

-The binaries are available on [Github releases](https://github.com/clojure-lsp/clojure-lsp/releases) as `clojure-lsp-native-<os>-<arch>.zip`, after downloading you just need to unzip it.

-### Script

-You can install it running [./install-latest-clojure-lsp.sh](https://github.com/clojure-lsp/clojure-lsp/blob/master/install-latest-clojure-lsp.sh)

-## Embedded jar (Legacy executable)

-In Github releases you will find a `clojure-lsp` file that runs a embedded jar.
-This should be removed soon, use GraalVM binaries instead.

-- You need `java` on your $PATH.
-- Grab the latest `clojure-lsp` from github [LATEST](https://github.com/snoe/clojure-lsp/releases/latest)
-- Place it in your $PATH with a chmod 755

 ## Homebrew (MacOS and Linux)

 We have a custom tap using the native compiled binaries for users that use homebrew: